OctopusDeploy/docs/src/pages/docs/platform-engineering/merging-downstream.md

 navOrder: 9
 ---

-When upstream and downstream projects are [configured with CaC and backed by forked repositories](forking-git-repos) it becomes possible to merge changes from upstream repos to downstream repos.
+When upstream and downstream projects are [configured with CaC and backed by forked repositories](forking-git-repos) it becomes possible to merge changes from upstream to downstream repos.

 The `Octopus - Merge CaC Updates` steps merges changes by:

 1. Scanning the workspaces in the Terraform state created when deploying downstream projects
 2. Finding any CaC enabled projects
 3. Cloning the downstream Git repo
-4. Adding the upstream repo as a remote repo
+4. Adding the upstream repo as a remote repository
-5. Merging changes from the upstream repo to the downstream repo
+5. Merging changes from the upstream repo to the downstream repository

 Each `Octopus - Merge CaC Updates` step is configured with a specific Terraform backend.
 For example, the `Octopus - Merge CaC Updates (S3 Backend)` step is configured to read Terraform state persisted in an S3 bucket.